Imoptimal/loading-screen-by-imoptimal/readme.txt

 Contributors: imoptimal
 Tags: loading, loading screen
 Requires at least: 4.9.8
-Tested up to: 5.4.1
+Tested up to: 5.5.1
 Requires PHP: 5.6
 Stable tag: trunk.
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.en.html

 == Description ==
-Enable loading screen progress bar (with percentage text), that features the logo/image of your choosing.
+Complement your branding efforts by enabling a loading screen progress bar (with percentage text) on your website, that features the logo/image of your choosing.

 Key Features:
 * Possibility to set the number of loading screen options your website needs (either one for the entire website, or two different ones - first for the homepage, second for all of the other pages).